tinytek-io/windcraft-starter-kit/README.md

 ### Installation

+This project is `Copy and Own it` you can use it as a starting point for your project.

-Copy the components from `src` you need into your project, we are working on a way to make this easier.
+Copy the components from `ui` you need into your project, we are working on a way to make this easier.

-For now we use the Shadcn-ui Themes check out the [Shadcn Guide](https://ui.shadcn.com/docs/installation/manual) for more information.
+For now we use the Shadcn-ui Tailwind themes check out the [Shadcn Guide](https://ui.shadcn.com/docs/installation/manual) for more information.

 ## Contributing

-We are open to contributions, please make sure to reachoutfollow the [Code of Conduct](.github/CODE_OF_CONDUCT.md) and the [Contributing Guidelines](.github/CONTRIBUTING.md).
+We are open to contributions, please make sure to follow the [Code of Conduct](.github/CODE_OF_CONDUCT.md) and the [Contributing Guidelines](.github/CONTRIBUTING.md).